 Point Helper Reference

 Point helpers turn the geometry you have already cut into reusable coordinates.
 They power angle + point cuts, point-pair slices, macros, and optimizer targets.
-Every helper resolves to a 3D point once the referenced tiers exist.
+Most helpers resolve to a 3D point once the referenced tiers exist; pt(x, y, z) is the outlier that simply returns the literal coordinate you supply.

 Center point (cp)